ArchipelagoMW/Archipelago/docs/options api.md

 ### OptionDict
 This option returns a dictionary.
 Setting a default here is recommended as it will output the dictionary to the template.
+If you set a [Schema](https://pypi.org/project/schema/) on the class with `schema = Schema()`, then the options system will automatically validate the user supplied data against the schema to ensure it's in the correct format.

 ### ItemDict
 Like OptionDict, except will verify that every key in the dictionary is a valid